-The Australian Guide to Legal Citation, 4th ed (AGLC4)
+The Australian Guide to Legal Citation 4th edition.

 Submission of assessment items

 Extensions & Late submissions

 All assignments are required to be submitted by the due date, through the designated Canvas dropbox.

 If for any reason you are unable to complete an assignment by the due date, you must submit to the supervisor AND the unit convenor an Assignment extension form before the due date (unless impossible) setting out in detail the genuine and exceptional reason for requesting the extension.
 If there is a medical or counselling reason for the extension request, it must be accompanied by a medical or counselling certificate which clearly states:

 - that you were unfit to complete the assignment;